-Investigative journalists should make sure they can prove their facts: for instance, by taking signed statements from people they interview, or getting them to sign affidavits.
+Investigative journalists should make sure they can prove their facts: for instance, by recording interviews, basing information on documents such as official reports or the result of a Freedom of Information request, taking signed statements from people they interview, or getting them to sign affidavits.
 Notebooks MUST be kept.

 This covers opinion, but not something written as though it were fact (“X is a liar”).